 We expect to continue to develop our company and expand the scope of our operations.
 To manage our anticipated development and expansion, we must continue to implement and improve our managerial, operational and financial systems and infrastructure, expand our facilities over time and continue to recruit and train qualified personnel.
 Also, our executive and senior management teams have and may continue to divert a disproportionate amount of their attention away from their day-to-day activities and devote a substantial amount of time to managing these development and expansion activities.
-For example, we are in the process of implementing a new learning management system in order to improve corporate compliance and employee development.
-As with any implementation, this new system will require specific skills and expertise to setup, maintain and utilize.
-We additionally expect to devote significant resources to compliance as we conform to heightened audit requirements applicable to non-smaller reporting companies.
-For more information see "Risk Factors-Risks Related to Ownership of Our Common Shares-We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to related compliance initiatives."

 We may not be able to develop these skills internally or in sufficient time and capacity, which could require us to expend additional resources to acquire them.
-Due to our limited resources, certain employees have and may continue to perform activities that are beyond their regular scope of work, and we may not be able to effectively manage the development of our company, expansion of our operations or recruit recruitment and train training of qualified personnel.
-This may result in weaknesses of our systems and infrastructure, give rise to infrastructure; managerial, operational and financial mistakes, mistakes; loss of business opportunities, opportunities; loss of employees employees; and reduced productivity among remaining employees.
+Due to our limited resources, certain employees have and may continue to perform activities that are beyond their regular scope of work, and we may not be able to effectively manage the development of our company, expansion of our operations or recruitment and training of qualified personnel.
+This may result in weaknesses of our systems and infrastructure; managerial, operational and financial mistakes; loss of business opportunities; loss of employees; and reduced productivity among remaining employees.
 The development of our company and expansion of our operations may lead to significant costs and may divert financial resources from other projects, such as the development of one or more of our product candidates.
-If our executive and senior management teams are unable to effectively manage our anticipated development and expansion, our expenses may increase more than expected, our ability to generate revenue could be reduced and we may not be able to implement our business strategy as planned, including with respect to our commercialization of ARCALYST in recurrent pericarditis. planned.
-Our future financial performance and our ability to commercialize our product candidates, if approved, and to compete effectively will depend, in part, on our ability to effectively manage the future development of our company and expansion of our operations.
+If our executive and senior management teams are unable to effectively manage our anticipated development and expansion, our expenses may increase more than expected, our ability to generate revenue could be reduced and we may not be able to implement our business strategy as planned.
+Our future financial performance and our ability to commercialize our product candidates, if approved, will depend, in part, on our ability to effectively manage the future development of our company and expansion of our operations.